 China launches new remote-sensing satellite

-A Kuaizhou-1A (KZ-1A) carrier rocket carrying a new remote-sensing satellite blasts off from the Xichang Satellite Launch Center in southwest China's Sichuan Province, Dec.
-4, 2024.
-The satellite was launched at 12:46 p.m.
-(Beijing Time) and has entered its planned orbit.
-(Photo by Yang Xi/Xinhua)

-XICHANG, Dec.
-4 (Xinhua) -- China on Wednesday launched a new remote-sensing satellite from the Xichang Satellite Launch Center in southwest China's Sichuan Province.

-Launched at 12:46 p.m.
-(Beijing Time) by a Kuaizhou-1A (KZ-1A) carrier rocket, the remote-sensing satellite, equipped with synthetic aperture radar (SAR), has entered its planned orbit.
+China on December 4 launched a new remote-sensing satellite from the Xichang Satellite Launch Center in Sichuan Province.
+Launched at 12:46 pm (Beijing Time) by a Kuaizhou-1A (KZ-1A) carrier rocket, the remote-sensing satellite, equipped with synthetic aperture radar (SAR), has entered its planned orbit.

-A Kuaizhou-1A (KZ-1A) carrier rocket carrying a new remote-sensing satellite blasts off from the Xichang Satellite Launch Center in southwest China's Sichuan Province, Dec.
-4, 2024.
-The satellite was launched at 12:46 p.m.
-(Beijing Time) and has entered its planned orbit.
-(Photo by Yang Xi/Xinhua)

-A Kuaizhou-1A (KZ-1A) carrier rocket carrying a new remote-sensing satellite blasts off from the Xichang Satellite Launch Center in southwest China's Sichuan Province, Dec.
-4, 2024.
-The satellite was launched at 12:46 p.m.
-(Beijing Time) and has entered its planned orbit.
-(Photo by Yang Xi/Xinhua)

 Photos